Darlington

-In the 19th century, establishment of the Stockton and Darlington Railway (the world's first permanent steam locomotive powered passenger railway) led to the town having an industrial and manufacturing economy.
-The town has a finance sector which came from the businesses of Quaker families in the area.
+Darlington is a market town in the Borough of Darlington, County Durham, England.
+It lies on the River Skerne, 13 mi west of Middlesbrough and 17 mi south of Durham.
+Darlington had a population of 107,800 at the 2021 Census, making it a "large town" and one of the largest settlements in North East England.
+The town is linked to London, Leeds, York, Newcastle and Edinburgh by the East Coast Main Line railway and the A1 road.

 History

 Darnton

 Darlington started as an Anglo-Saxon settlement.
-The name Darlington derives from the Anglo-Saxon Dearthington, which seemingly meant 'the settlement of Deornoth's people', but by Norman times the name had changed to Derlinton.
+The name derives from the Anglo-Saxon Dearthington, which seemingly meant 'the settlement of Deornoth's people' but, by Norman times, the name had changed to Derlinton.
 During the 17th and 18th centuries, the town was usually known by the name of Darnton.

 Darlington has a historic market area in the town centre.
 St Cuthbert's Church, built in 1183, is one of the most important early English churches in the north of England and is Grade I listed.
 The oldest church in Darlington is St Andrew's Church, built around 1100 in Haughton-le-Skerne.

 When the author Daniel Defoe visited the town during the 18th century, he noted that it was eminent for "good bleaching of linen, so that I have known cloth brought from Scotland to be bleached here".
-However he also disparaged the town, writing that it had "nothing remarkable but dirt." (roads would have typically been unpaved in the 18th century.)
+However, he also disparaged the town, writing that it had "nothing remarkable but dirt"; roads would have typically been unpaved in the 18th century.

-The so-called "Durham Ox" came from Darlington (born in the early 19th century, this steer became renowned for its excellent proportions, which came to inform the standard for Shorthorn cattle.)
+The so-called Durham Ox came from Darlington; born in the early 19th century, this steer became renowned for its excellent proportions which came to inform the standard for Shorthorn cattle.

 Victorian era

-Stivvies

 During the early 19th century, Darlington remained a small market town.

 The Stockton and Darlington Railway ran steam locomotives designed for passengers and goods, built to a standard gauge, on a permanent main line with branches.
-On 27 September 1825, George Stephenson's engine, "Locomotion No. 1", travelled between Shildon and Stockton-on-Tees via Darlington, an event that was seen as ushering in the modern railway age.
+On 27 September 1825, George Stephenson's engine, Locomotion No. 1, travelled between Shildon and Stockton-on-Tees via Darlington, an event that was seen as ushering in the modern railway age.

+The population at the time of the 1841 census was 11,008.